tvheadend/tvheadend/docs/class/mpegts_network.md

 ###Add/Edit a Network

-To create a network click the *[Add]* button from the menu bar and select the required network type, and then using the resultant dialog enter/select the desired network options.
+To create a network click the *[Add]* button from the menu bar and then select the required network type, then using the resultant dialog enter/select the desired network options.
 To edit a network highlight (select) the network within the grid, and then press the *[Edit]* button from the menu bar.